 Push’n Pull – Hans Hoffmann and July Talk.
 What the hell is Painting and Beyond?

 In relation to the exhibition „The Forever Now: Contemporary Painting in an Atemporal World“ (2015) Peter Schjeldahl writes about an exhibition at the Museum of Modern Art in New York, that it seems like „a futile effort to try to shoehorn painting back into a museum culture that has come to favor installation, performance, and conceptual and digital work.“ He ends his review by stating that „painting bleeds but can not heal“.
 So now, in his narrative, painting has become a wounded body that does not heal...a leaking body, leaking fluids...blood and milk.
-We thereby seem to be catapulted back in the Nineties, when global borders and axes of power went shifted while body fluids re-entered the white cube through abject art.
+We thereby seem to be catapulted back in the Nineties, when global borders and axes of power shifted while body fluids re-entered the white cube through abject art.

 study, 2015.
 Oil on canvas, 20 x 20 cm

 This text is written partially in response to a question posed to me at a recent talk:

 I studied painting in New York.
 Mostly our classes were based on some version of the original Bauhaus introductory courses.
 Painting was taught as a series of technical and formal exercises, to which one usually found ones-self attaching some sort of personal content.
-My professor from over 20 years ago, Robert Berlind, who recently passed away, was fond of saying: „The way to paint is to paint.
+One of my professors from over 20 years ago, Robert Berlind, who recently passed away, was fond of saying: „The way to paint is to paint.
 The way to start painting is to paint.
 There is no other way.“ He painted landscapes for his entire adult life, over forty years of green variations.
 So, there was no conceivable outside to painting for a painter in his mind.
 I left New York City after being based there for 11 years, in early 2002.